blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hindu Denominations.md

 		- It was also influenced by books such as Yoga Vasishta and Bhagavad Gita
 - Nyaya
 - Vaisheshika
+	- Naturalism
+	- It postulated that everything is made of atoms
 - Mimamsa / Purva Mimamsa
 	- It focuses on the early parts of the Vedas
 - Vedanta / Uttara Mimamsa
 	- It focuses on the later parts of the Vedas
+	- It is like the opposite of Samkhya school of thought
+		- It sees the world as a manifestation of Brahman
 	- Types
 		- Bhedabheda Vedanta (difference and non-difference)
 		- Dvaitādvaita Vedanta